Rsekaii/rsekaii.github.io/_posts/emath/2025-05-12-dif-uni-fun.md

 > Proof is straightforward: solve the system of two equations ($h_{a,b}(x) = y$ and $h_{a,b}(x') = y'$).
 There is only one $(a, b)$ satisfying both, and since $k$ is chosen uniformly over $\mathbb{F}_p^* \times \mathbb{F}_p$, we get the desired probability.

+## In Summary

+I’ve always appreciated the elegance of abstract algebra, but I never expected to see it come alive so vividly in a field as practical as cryptography.

+In this moment, I was genuinely astonished.
+Not just by the utility, but by the *beauty* of it all.

+By embedding deep algebraic structure into our function designs, we’re able to build systems that are:

+- Predictable and analyzable, yet*mysterious and impenetrable to attackers
+- Backed by formal proofs, not just hope or empirical strength
+- Elegant and reusable, with foundations rooted in pure mathematics

+*This is a clear example of how pure maths becomes a powerful tool in a master's hands*

+---
 ---

 ## Algebraic Structures